Program Information

 More Information on Undergraduate Program

 Students in graduate school can also participate in Odyssey in Athens.
-The graduate academic program consists of up to 5 credits per term (eight weeks), up to 10 credits per semester (16 weeks), up to 20 credits for a full academic year, and up to four credits for a summer session (four weeks).
+The graduate academic program consists of up to 5 credits per term (eight weeks), up to 10 credits per semester (16 weeks), up to 20 credits for a full academic year, and up to 4credits for a summer session (four weeks).
 Enrollment is for a single term, full semester, academic year or summer session.

 More Information on Graduate Program